 This is a nice example of a charity employing native advertising.
 More importantly, at the least in a broader sense, it is also 11 humorous reminders of the illusion that is sunbathing.

 The brand is omnipresent, but in this case, it doesn’t matter as the brand itself is more or less unobjectionable.
 When you’re Cancer Research UK, you don’t have to make people like you, you just have to make people remember your message.

-This one is so incredibly stupid, but it’s also kinda great because BuzzFeed and Dunkin’ Donuts recognize the stupidity and make a joke out of it.
-The subheading reads You HAVE to know, which must be an admission that there is absolutely no reason why you would want or should know what kind of donut you are.
+This native ad by Dunkin Donuts and Buzzfeed ‘Which donut are you’ shamelessly takes on the Buzzfeed quiz-style in an almost satirical fashion.
+This ad is irrefutably stupid, but also kind of great because BuzzFeed and Dunkin’ Donuts recognize the stupidity and make a joke out of it.
+This notion is again evident it the subheading of the article, which reads: You HAVE to know, seems to be some sort of admission that there is absolutely no reason why you would want or should know what kind of donut you are.

 Self-deprecation is a great way to approach native advertising.
 It undermines the kind of uncomfortable self-importance that might occur when brands make content about themselves.
 So good job, Dunkin’.

 8. Brand: HBO – published January 2014

 In promotion of comedy-drama Girls, HBO and BuzzFeed made a listicle of signature moments that women living in New York City expereince.
 Including: “Extraordinary anger when your friend tells you her job pays for her MetroCard” and “Unbelievable disdain for girls who go to clubs in the winter in bandage dresses, stacked heels, and no tights”.
 The post concludes: “Undeniable acceptance that your life is an episode of Girls”.